Mason, Ohio: Economy

-Over 500 businesses operate in Mason's 18 square miles.
-High-tech companies, corporate headquarters, and light industries are particularly attracted to Mason.
+Over 500 businesses operate in Mason.
 More than 90 corporations have headquarters or manufacturing operations in Mason's 24 commerce parks.

-International Paper Company announced it would close its Mason plant in 2008.
-In 2015 the site became a branch of Crossroads Church.

 Arts and culture

 The Mason Veterans Memorial, adjacent to the Mason Municipal Center, was dedicated on Saturday, November 8, 2003.
-The late Neil Armstrong, a Korean War veteran and the first man to walk on the moon, was the guest of honor.
+Neil Armstrong, a Korean War veteran and the first man to walk on the Moon, was the guest of honor.
 The main feature of the memorial is a set of 10 pillars representing the 10 major conflicts in American history.
 The height of each pillar is proportional to the number of casualties in the war.
 The memorial also features an eternal flame.

-Mason has a lending library, the Mason Public Library.
+Mason has a lending library, the Mason Public Library, which received an expansion in 2013.

+In April 2024, President Russell M. Nelson of The Church of Jesus Christ of Latter-day Saints announced the Cincinnati Ohio Temple, the Church's first temple in southern Ohio.
+The Church later announced that the temple would be built in Mason, on Mason-Montgomery Road.

 Parks and recreation

-Mason is home to seven city parks which cover about 300 acres and include fishing lakes, walking trails, ball fields, tennis courts, picnic shelters and playgrounds.
+Mason is home to seven city parks, covering about 300 acres.
+These include fishing lakes, walking trails, ball fields, tennis courts, picnic shelters, and playgrounds.
 The 199,000 square-foot multi-use Mason Community Center, which opened in 2003, is one of the largest public recreation facilities in the state.
-It has two pools, gymnasium, field house, fitness center, walking track, senior center, exergames, climbing wall, and classroom and meeting areas.
-A continually expanding network of bike paths connects neighborhoods to schools, parks and downtown.
+It has two pools, a gymnasium, a field house, a fitness center, a walking track, a senior center, exergames, a climbing wall, and classroom and meeting areas.
+A continually expanding network of bike paths connect neighborhoods to schools, parks and downtown.
+An outdoor recreation center began construction in 2019, which includes an enclosed 50 meter pool, a 203,000 gallon heated leisure pool, an interactive splash pad, a lazy river, and a 1,100 square foot event space.